morgmelissa77/SMU_Homework/Unit_20_Tableau/README.md

 # Tableau  -  Citi Bike Data Analytics

-Jupyter Notebook - contains code used to collect the sample data.
+Jupyter Notebook - contains code used to combine files and select the sample data.

-See writeup for project overview and findings.
+PDF File - writeup with overview and findings.